 An appropriate and attractive level of remuneration has been set to attract, retain and motivate Directors and senior management employees.
 The remuneration package for Executive Directors and senior management employees consists of both fixed and variable components.
 The variable component is determined based on the performance of the individual employee and the Group's performance in the relevant financial year.
 Annual increments and adjustments to remuneration are reviewed and approved taking into account the outcome of the annual appraisal of the employees.

-The remuneration of each individual Director and top ten key executives of the Group is however not disclosed as the Company believes that disclosure may be prejudicial to its business interests given the highly competitive environment it is operating in as well as competitive pressures in the talent market.
+The remuneration of each individual Director and top seven key executives of the Group is however not disclosed as the Company believes that disclosure may be prejudicial to its business interests given the highly competitive environment it is operating in as well as competitive pressures in the talent market.

 |Salary||Bonus||Fees||Employees' Share Option Scheme||Allowances and other benefits||Total|